In this article, I am going to discuss different methods how to propagate Begonia maculata.

 Step 2: Water the Plant Regularly

-Since your seeds will directly be put in this potting mix, the mixture should have a good amount of nutrients to grow efficiently.
+Since your seeds will be put directly in this potting mix, the mixture should have enough nutrients to grow efficiently.

-Two of the essential minerals to look for in a potting mix are phosphorus and magnesium.
+Two essential minerals to look for in a potting mix are phosphorus and magnesium.

 Spread the seeds evenly on your potting mixture before covering them with another generous layer of potting mix.

-After three weeks of regular watering and ensuring the proper sunlight, you should see small stems rising upward.
+After three weeks of regular watering and ensuring proper sunlight, small stems rise upward.

 Frequently Asked Questions About How to Propagate Begonia Maculata